rossnelson/instrumentl-challenge/README.md

 ### Built With

-For this challenge locally accessible services and tools were
+For this challenge, locally accessible services and tools were selected:
-selected:

 [![Postgresql][Postgresql]][Postgresql-url]
 [![Rails 7.2][Rails72]][Rails72-url]